Bye Bye (Marshmello and Juice Wrld song)

-"Bye Bye" is a song by American record producer Marshmello and American rapper and singer Juice Wrld.
+"Bye Bye" is a song by American record producer Marshmello and American rapper Juice Wrld.
 It was released through Republic Records and Joytime Collective on October 14, 2022.
 The song serves as the third collaboration between the two artists, following two joint tracks from Juice's posthumous third studio album, Legends Never Die (2020): "Come & Go" and the Polo G and The Kid Laroi-assisted "Hate the Other Side".

 Background and composition

 On October 14, 2022, Marshmello spoke about the song and its creation in a press release: I made this song the first night that I met Juice.
 I was already such a big fan of his and being able to work with him and make music with him was an absolute honor.
 With this song, I intended to keep it exactly the way we made it that night.
 I hope everybody enjoys.

 Over melodic bass-heavy production and "a droning synth", Juice Wrld sings about heartbreak, getting cheated on and moving on from the relationship.
 The song was recorded and first teased by Juice via Instagram in February 2019, around 10 months before his death in December that year.